igoroye/oyepackaging.com/docs/services-pages.md

 ### Optional Migration

 Edge Functions have been created for migrating images to Supabase Storage:
-- `migrate-brew-images` - For Brew Bags page
+- `upload-brew-images` - For Brew Bags page (deployed and ready)
-- `migrate-cold-brew-images` - For Cold Brew Bags page
+- `migrate-cold-brew-images` - For Cold Brew Bags page (deployed and ready)

 **Documentation:**
 - [Brew Bags Images](./brew-bags-images.md)